petrvanblokland/DesignDesignSpace/DDS-home.md

 After finishing [Coding simple scripted tools](#coding-simple-scripted-tools), it is time to concetrate more on the user interface.
 If scripts are used by other designers than yourself, it is more user friendly to offer a window with checkboxes and buttons, than altering the options directly in the code.

-* Write alphabets with the broad nib pencil to experience the construction of “translation” contrast;
+* Write alphabets with the broad nib pencil to experience the construction of **“translation”** contrast;
-* Write with sharp pencils to experience the construction of “expansion” contrast;
+* Write with sharp pencils to experience the construction of **“expansion”** contrast;
-* Learn the behaviour of letter shapes, varying weight and width
+* Learn the behaviour of glyph shapes, varying weight and width
 * Digitize your writings into outlines, using your favourite type editor;
 * Learn the basics about capitals, roman, italic, spacing and kerning.